foundation-model-stack/foundation-model-stack/README.md

 ```
 See options in the script for other ways to train and tune.

+## Structure and contents of this Repository

+* `fms/models/` - Pure pytorch implementations of popular model architectures, without requiring any specific common interface beyond `nn.Module`.
+Each model configuration is registered with `fms.models.register_model()` so that instances can be obtained through `fms.models.get_model('architecture', 'variant', '/path/to/data')`.
+Each model can also register sources/formats/versions of data to load (e.g. checkpoints provided by meta, HF, or trained from this repo).
+Users of the repo (e.g. `fms-extras`) can register their own model architectures as well.
+* `fms/models/hf/` - Adapters that compose our native PyTorch FMS model architecture implementations in HF-compatible wrapper interfaces.
+Each FMS model implements an adapter, and adapted instances are obtained via `fms.models.hf.to_hf_api(model)`
+* `fms/datasets/` - Code for loading data for pre-training and fine-tuning.
+Individual datasets are retrieved by `fms.datasets.get_dataset('name', tokenizer, 'optional path or other data reference')`.
+The expected tokenizer conforms to an `fms.utils.tokenizers.BaseTokenizer` interface.
+* `fms/modules/` - Components extending `nn.Module` used in our model architecture implementations.
+Each Module has a corresponding `TPModule` so that modules can be sharded using a tensor-parallel distribution strategy.
+FMS modules should all support `torch.compile`.
+* `fms/training/` - Pre-training and fine-tuning code.
+* `fms/utils/` - Other operators useful in working with LLMs.
+These include a `generate()` function, `Tensor` subclasses, code for dealing with LLM checkpoints that might be saved/sharded in a variety of formats, tokenization code, and various other useful helper functions.
+* `scripts/` - Various scripts for inference, benchmarking, and evaluation, as well as an entry-point for tuning/training.

 ## Extensions and Use Cases

 This library is used by [three](https://github.com/foundation-model-stack/foundation-model-stack/network/dependents) dependent projects at IBM.